Skip navigation

 Getting support when your child has cancer

 Having a child with cancer is one of the hardest things you will ever deal with as a parent.
-Not only are you filled with worry and concern, you also have to keep track of your child's treatments, medical visits, insurance, and so on.
+Not only are you filled with worry and concern, but you also have to keep track of your child's treatments, medical visits, insurance, and more.

 You and your partner are used to managing your family life on your own, but cancer adds an extra burden.
 Learn how to get help and support so you can cope more easily.
 That way you will have more time and energy to be there for your child.